bluehat/privacy_and_freedom/digital_freedom.markdown

 Some systems are known to have extant exploits, or even be "pre" crompromized from the factory, and aren't getting fixed for one reason or another.
 Here's a partial list of certain products and their associated risks as well possible alternatives.

 You may notice a lot of cellphone issues are on this list.
 This is partly because of the nature of FCC regulations and closed specs of cellphone chips...  but it's also because everyone uses a cellphone these days, and so governments have a huge incentive to figure out how to get information from them.
 It's useful to keep in mind that it's far more useful to build exploits for commonly used systems for exactly this reason.
 Less used systems are less targetted, because the work is the same for less gain.

+## Tails
+This section is rather long, if it's all to much for you and you just want to read a webpage anonymously, you might consider using Tails.
+To use tails you simply download it and put it on a CD or USB-key, reboot your machine and boot it (to bring up this option try hitting "f1" "f2" or "f12" during boot until one of them brings up a menu with the word "Boot" in it and "USB" as an option... select it).

+You can download it [here](https://tails.boum.org/).
+Tails is basically already set up "right" to be about as secure as you can get.

+When you are done you can simply remove the CD or USB-key, reboot your computer, and you go back to your everyday life.

+Risks:
+1. Tails isn't going to save you from a completely compromised device.
+It helps, but only a little.
+1. Tails does nothing special to avoid correlating browsing information.

+Result: If this meets your needs, it's a fast work-around to a lot of complicated setup, much like tor-browser (which we'll talk about later) but even more so.
+But, it's not magic and you still should probably read the rest of this.

 ## Known Compromised Systems
 ### Windows 10